shu-bamma/team3/ros/bot/readme.md

 Edit its first line to this :
 `<param name="robot_base_frame" value="link_chassis"/>`

-And launch the navigation by command :
+And lauch the navigation by command :
 `roslaunch ethan_gazebo ethan.launch`